-Specimens from Mandevi, Surat District, on crops in October 1903, seem to agree with this description, but how far it is a distinct species seems doubtful.
+Specimens from Mandevi, Surat District, on crops in October 1903, seems doubtful. distribution but how far it is a distinct species seems doubtful.

 I do not know whether this is identical with the Hieroglyphus bilineatus, Sauss.
 MS., referred to by Bolivar (B. J., XXIII, 174); if so, it should apparently be placed in the genus Hieroceryx.